Nimmo’s 3 hits, 2 RBIs paces Mets to 8-3 win over Marlins

 RHP Sandy Alcantara said he plans to throw about 50 pitches against hitters on Wednesday at the team’s alternate training site.
 Alcantara would be lined up for a possible return to the rotation as early as Monday at Washington.

-Marlins manager Don Mattingly said INF Miguel Rojas may be the closest among the Marlins’ position players on the injured list to returning.
+Mattingly said INF Miguel Rojas may be the closest among the Marlins’ position players on the injured list to returning.
 Mattingly indicated that many of the position players will get around 25-30 at-bats in Jupiter before being activated.

 The Marlins placed LHP Brian Moran on the 10-day injured list (retro to Monday) with right knee patella tendonitis.
 RHP Mike Morin (right elbow) was also transferred to the 60-day injured list.